brentnettles/Yearbook/README.md

 Site overview :
-Fullstack application with Flask / SQLite3 db & Javascript React App
+Fullstack application with Python / Flask / SQLite3 backend & JS / React frontend.

 I took portraits of classmates at Flatiron School and made an interactive yearbook.